dabonetn/ti99psu-replacement/README.md

 You should also use a 2.5mm thermal pad underneath the DFR8031 to help cool it.

 -5v is provided with a v7805-2000 switching regulator...
-It's overkill and will replaced with a 1a version later.
+It's overkill and will be replaced with a 1a version later.
 -5v is basically there for the 4116 ram.

 The SUP53P06-20-E3 mosfet is there for reverse voltage input, but you can leave it out by connecting pins d & s ( the two close to the edge of the board)